Lefty8969/reading-notes-cf/code201notes/readingnote2.md

 ### An if statement checks a __ and if it evaluates to ___, then the code block will execute.
+* when statement checks  condition, if it evals to true, the code block will execute.

 ### What is the use of an else if?
 * To create more than 2 out comes to else if.